-We take our child protection responsibilities very seriously.
-Any concerns, which the school has, will be recorded on CPOMS, and, if deemed necessary, will be reported to the relevant agency.
+The school takes its child protection responsibilities very seriously.
+Any concerns, which the school has, will be noted and, if deemed necessary, will be reported to the relevant agency.
 The safety of the child is always of paramount importance.
-The full Safeguarding Policy is available on our school website for parents to read if they wish.
+The full Safeguarding Policy is available at school for parents to read if they wish and is also on our school website.